- Paper A1a - Elementary Hebrew

 Assessment method: Three-hour examination

 This course aims to equip students with a working knowledge of New Testament Greek.
-The Michaelmas term and part of the Lent term are spent studying basic grammar and vocabulary using Jeremy Duff’s Elements of New Testament Greek, through a combination of classwork and independent study.
+The Michaelmas term and part of the Lent term are spent studying basic grammar and vocabulary using Rodney Decker’s Reading Koine Greek: An Introduction and Integrated Workbook, through a combination of classwork and independent study.
 The focus of the classes then moves to reading the set text, presently a portion of the Gospel of John, and getting to grips with the grammar issues arising from real Greek (rather than textbook exercises).
 By the end of the course students will be capable of translating simple unseen passages and assessing the merits of different English versions of the set text.

 Paper A1c - Elementary Sanskrit